yyy257/sisp51/README.md

 ### How do I flash more than 1024 bytes?

-Split the data you want to flash on the host computer into 1024-byte binary files.
+Split the data you want to flash into 1024-byte binary files on the host computer.
 The ASEM-51 assembler includes a tool called hex2bin which can split HEX files into binary files.
 Flashing a lot of files can be automated with a script.

 ### How do I flash less than 1024 bytes?